JuliaHEP/UnROOT.jl/paper/paper.md

-`UnROOT.jl` is an important package in high-energy physics and related scientific fields where the `ROOT` dataformat is established, since the ability to read and parse scientific data is certainly the first mandatory step to open the window to a programming language and its package ecosystem.
+`UnROOT.jl` is an important package in high-energy physics and related scientific fields where the `ROOT` dataformat is established, since the ability to read and parse scientific data is certainly the first mandatory step to open the window to a programming language and its package ecosystem. `UnROOT.jl` has demonstrated tree processing speeds at the same level as the `C++` `ROOT` framework in per-event iteration as well as the Python-based `uproot` library in chunked iteration.

 # References